Noordhollandsch Kanaal: First Developments

-Till 1 July 1825 about 200 sea-going ships used the canal, even though many things were not ready yet.
-In July 1826 for example the construction of part of the roads along the canal still had to be ordered.
-This number had also been adversely affected by drainage tests with the sea locks.
-The creation of a wet dock at Amsterdam had not yet been executed.
+Up to 1 July 1825 about 200 sea-going ships used the canal, even though many things were not ready yet.
+In July 1826, for example, the construction of part of the towpaths along the canal still had to be ordered.
+This made it very difficult for ships to be moved along parts of the canal.
+Usage of the canal had also been adversely affected by drainage tests with the sea locks.
+Another problem was that a wet dock had not yet been built in Amsterdam.
+It meant that the ships that used the canal did not find a deep water port at the end of their journey.
 A commission was appointed to investigate what would have to be done.

 In September 1826 two vessels were launched for J. Goedkoop and Comp. who founded a shipping line from Amsterdam to Nieuwediep and Willemsoord.
-One vessel was called Onderneming and measured 160 Dutch ton.
+One vessel was called Onderneming and measured 160 Dutch tons.

-By July 1831 the dykes around the two wet docks of Amsterdam: Westerdok and Oosterdok provided shelter to the ships using them.
-Oosterdok had also been brought to sufficient depth for sea-goings ships to reach the Entrepotdok, where goods could be stored for transit without having to pay import taxes.
+By July 1831 the dykes around the two wet docks of Amsterdam (Westerdok and Oosterdok) provided shelter to the ships using them.
+Oosterdok had also been brought to sufficient depth for sea-going ships to reach the Entrepotdok, where goods could be stored for transit without having to pay import taxes.
 The locks of the wet docks were not yet ready.